| Journal

 half an hour browsing through the wares.
 That evening, when I asked several members of our group what they liked

-most about the afternoon, I received these varied responses:
+most about the afternoon, I received these varied responses: the jewels at the Silver Pagoda

 . . . the crowds